sdmpxs/pixaria_resizer/README.md

 Installation, setup and use
 ---------------------------

-    Extract the PixariaCS.js script to your Photoshop scripts directory.
+1. Extract the PixariaCS.js script to your Photoshop scripts directory.

 	    *	On the Mac, this is located at "/Applications/Adobe Photoshop CSx/Presets/Scripts".
-    *	On windows this is located at "C:\Program Files\Adobe\Photoshop xx\Presets\Scripts".
+	    *	On windows this is located at "C:\Program Files\Adobe\Photoshop CSx\Presets\Scripts".

-    Open the script in a text editor so that you can change some of the personal details that are required at the top of the files… these are;
+2. Open the script in a text editor so that you can change some of the personal details that are required at the top of the files… these are;
-     1. Comp size
+    * Comp size
-     2. Author
+    * Author
-     3. Caption Writer
+    * Caption Writer
-     4. Copyright Notice
+    * Copyright Notice
-     5. Owner URL
+    * Owner URL
-     6. Generic Title
+    * Generic Title
-     7. Jpeg quality
+    * Jpeg quality
-     8. Full sized directory
+    * Full sized directory

-     9. Save the file
+3. Save the file
-     10. In Photoshop, select "File>Scripts>PixariaCS"
+4. In Photoshop, select _"File>Scripts>PixariaCS"_
-     11. Select the source directory where all of your images are located
+5. Select the source directory where all of your images are located
-     12. Choose your output location, this should be an empty directory where the Pixaria directories will be created.
+6. Choose your output location, this should be an empty directory where the Pixaria directories will be created.
-     13. Upload the output directory as required!
+7. Upload the output directory as required!